ilay007/Binance-View/README.md

 # BinanceTrading
-To connect to Binance I used the projct https://github.com/binance/binance-connector-dotnet.git.
+To connect to Binance I used the project https://github.com/binance/binance-connector-dotnet.git.
 The project is in developing mode.

 This projcet helps you: